mohit2708/study/database/mysql_database/short_ques_ans.md

 SELECT DISTINCT specifies that the statement is going to be a query that returns unique values in the specified column(s).

-SUM
-SELECT SUM(column_name)
-FROM table_name;

-SUM() is a function that takes the name of a column as an argument and returns the sum of all the values in that column.

 UPDATE
 UPDATE table_name